 Program Description: What is Dual Language Immersion?

 In dual language immersion (DLI), native Spanish speakers and native English speakers maintain and develop their first language while acquiring native-like communication and literacy skills in a second language.
 Academic content is taught and assessed in two languages over an extended period of time.
-MMSD has adopted a 90/10 Spanish/English model for its dual language programs.
-In this model, 90% of classroom time is conducted in Spanish and 10% is taught in English.
+MMSD has used a 90/10 Spanish/English model for its dual language programs in prior years.
+In this model, beginning in kindergarten, 90% of classroom time is conducted in Spanish and 10% is taught in English.
 With each grade, English instructional time increases by 10% until fourth grade when an equal amount of time is spent learning in both languages.
 Existing DLI programs will continue their path in the 90:10 model until the transition to a 50:50 model is complete.
 Incoming Kindergartners, for the 2016-2017 school year, will follow a 50:50 model. and each year the 50:50 model will move up one grade level.
 In 2017-18 DLI Grade 5K and Grade 1 will follow the 50;50 model.
 DLI teachers practice language separation to support language development goals.
 Both languages serve as a vehicle of instruction, a learning resource and a learning target within DLI programs.
 DLI programs enhance academic and linguistic abilities in two languages.
 Teachers in DLI programs integrate multicultural content to promote the development of cross-cultural competence.

 Program Objectives: Why choose Dual Langauge Immersion for your child?